-To help you plan your stayI have prepared for you a one-week itinerary in Corsica which will allow you to explore the more beautiful places on the south side of the island.
+To help you plan your stayI have prepared for you a one-week itinerary in Corsica which will allow you to explore the the most beautiful spots on the south side of the island.

-Small note: You can also explore the Corsica du Nord (Bastia Cap Corsica Calvi, Corte, Calvi) following my other itinerary: 7 days in Corsica of the North
+Small note: You can also explore Northern Corsica (Bastia Cap Corse Calvi, Corte, Calvi) by following my other itinerary: 7 days in Northern Corsica

-Or, if you wish spend a week in Corsica by staying in the same place, click here.
+Or, if you wish to spend a week in Corsica staying in one place, click here.

 This route includes the things to do each day and travel times.
 I also share my selections of the best accommodation at every stage and all my advice.
-Everything you need to visit easily the Corsica of the South in one week
+Everything you need to visit easily South Corsica in one week

-What can be done by Corsica in one week?
+What can you do in Corsica in a week?

 1st stage: Ajaccio 1 day

-I recommend that you to Ajaccio for your one-week trip in Corsica.
+I recommend that you go to Ajaccio for your one-week trip to Corsica.

-It is the best served city in Corsica of the South, with an airport and a port that welcomes boats from Italy, the United States and Sardinia and the continent.
+It is the best-served town in southern Corsica, with an airport and a port that welcomes boats from Italy, Sardinia and the mainland.

-Compare flight and ferry fares in the section "Going to Corsica ".
+Compare flight and ferry fares in the "Getting to Corsica" section.

-After your arrival at the port or airport of Ajaccio, it is time to collect your rental car.
+After arriving at Ajaccio port or airport, it is time to collect your hire car.
 It will be difficult to reach some areas, especially the most beautiful beaches of the south, without it.